Bow River Pedestrian Bridge, Banff

 The historical Town of Banff, set in the beautiful Canadian Rockies, sought a new crossing which would not only be functional but enhance the stunning mountain and river setting.

-While the primary behaviour is simple, the internal behaviour of the stepped beams is not, requiring finite element modeling, and special grading and selection of the beam laminations.
+While the primary behaviour is simple, the internal behaviour of the stepped beams is not, requiring finite element modeling which we performed in RFEM, and special grading and selection of the beam laminations.
 This required careful coordination for production of these massive timber elements.

 The long span and slender profile of the bridge, while enhancing aesthetics and minimizing material, make it susceptible to both vertical and lateral excitation from human traffic on the bridge.
 Around 40-50 pedestrians crossing would be sufficient to cause lateral 'lock-in' and significant increases in resonant accelerations at this frequency.